Lectito

 Score Threshold

-If no element scores above this, extraction fails with LectitoError::NotReaderable.
+If no element scores high enough, extraction fails with LectitoError::NotReadable.

 Character Threshold

-Even with high score, content must have enough text to be meaningful.
+Even with a strong score, content must still be large enough to count as readable.

 Scoring Edge Cases